jmmcatee/cracklord/server/api.md

 - Job – An individual job within the queue that is passed to individual Resource Clients

 ## Notes
 The API is hosted on the Queue at https://<HOST>/api and must be accessed over HTTPS.
-As noted below, all requests must be authenticated utilizing the token provided through the login resource as described below.
+As noted below for authentication, all requests must be authenticated utilizing the token provided through the login resource as described below.
 In the case of GET requests, parameters will be expected within the query string.
 In the case of POST requests, properties should be submitted as a JSON hash (don't forget to set Content-Type: application/json)!

 For all requests, a response code and message is provided whether it is successful or failed.
 For additional information, see [[API-Status-Codes]] on the specific codes returned.